Aeronautical Engineering

 Further study

-We're looking for applicants who have studied mathematics or physics-based subjects at college and want to gain deeper knowledge in these subjects with a bias towards their application in aeronautical engineering.
-You will ideally already have a keen interest in aerospace-related matters and desire a future career in this field.
+We're looking for applicants who have studied mathematics or physics-based subjects at college.
+You will ideally already have an interest in aerospace-related matters and desire a future career in this field.
+You are a keen problem-solver who enjoys a blend of mathematics, theoretical principles, design, computer work, and laboratory work.

 English language requirements